toadstule/kumacub/README.md

 ### Arch Linux (AUR)

-For Arch Linux users, you can install KumaCub from the AUR.
+For Arch Linux users, you can install (kumacub)[https://aur.archlinux.org/packages/kumacub] from the AUR.
 Installing this way will also install the systemd unit file and a sample config file.

 ```bash
 # Install from AUR (we'll use `yay` for this example)